 So if you want to keep up to date with the best places to eat out in Glasgow & Edinburgh, or if you or anyone you know is planning a trip up North, have a look at Spoonful Of Scotland.
 The instagram is simply @spoonfulofscotland and the twitter is @SpoonfulOfScot.
 I still have loads of content to upload, I’m just trying to find the time to write it up.

 I will still keep my blog going of course, this is just an extra something on the side.
-Also, I have been extremely lucky to be offered a fantastic opportunity managing a new artisan bakery that is due to open in Glasgow’s West End shortly, which I’m really excited about.
+Also, I have been extremely lucky to be offered a fantastic opportunity managing a new artisan bakery that is due to open shortly in Glasgow’s super cool West End, which I’m really excited about.
+I’m also now able to buy a flat, something that would have been unthinkable in London.
 So it feels like my move up North has been worth the homesickness and the struggles to adjust.
-I’m hoping once my new job kicks off and I find a flat to make my own, Glasgow will soon feel like home.
+I’m hoping that once my new job kicks off and I move into my very own flat, Glasgow will soon feel like home.
 Sometimes you just need to bite the bullet and make changes that scare you, no matter what age you are.
-Its never too late to try something new and change your life.
+It’s never too late to try something new and change your life.